mfaani/mfaani/content/posts/interviewing/dynamic-programming/longest-common-sequence/index.md

 Today I'm going to discuss another fun and common challenge.
 It's the [Longest Common Subsequence](https://leetcode.com/problems/longest-common-subsequence) a.k.a.
 LCS.

 I'll first focus on discussing a pain point I went through when I was trying to compare the algoritm I deduced on my own vs a few other algorithms I saw online.
 Our algoritms seemed very similar.
 Yet different.
 It made debugging my code based on other code very difficult.
 This is a very commong problem I face when I doing leetcode.
 For whatever reason my way of coding is more than often to a good extent different from what I see from others.
-I find it easier to compare the high level of my code with a video from Youtube since most other submissions on Leetcode itself don't contain a good breakdown pseudocode of what's happening.
+I find it easier to compare the high level of my code with a video from Youtube since most other submissions on Leetcode itself don't contain a good breakdown/pseudocode of what's happening.

 Let's first explain the problem.
 Suppose we have: "dabc" and "aafb".
 The longest common sequence is "ab".
 Other examples: